FernleafSystems/Shield-Security-for-WordPress/readme.txt

 *	you have added your IP address to the firewall blacklist,
 *	you have enabled 2 factor authentication and email doesn't work on your site (and you haven't chosen the override option)

-You can completely turn OFF (and ON) the WordPress Simple Firewall by creating a special file in the plugin folder.
+You can completely turn OFF (and ON) the Shield by creating a special file in the plugin folder.

 Here's how:

 1. Open up an FTP connection to your site, browse to the plugin folder <your site WordPress root>/wp-content/plugins/wp-simple-firewall/
 1. Create a new file in here called: "forceOff".
 1. Load any page on your WordPress site.
-1. After this, you'll find your WordPress Simple Firewall has been switched off.
+1. After this, you'll find your Shield has been switched off.

 If you want to turn the firewall on in the same way, create a file called "forceOn".